BatuhanKaganErhan/Fourier-Analysis-of-a-Coupled-Oscillator-System/README.md

 `python fourier_transform_analysis.py`

 The script will calculate the motion of the oscillators, perform the Fourier Transform, and display the FT intensity plot.

+### Project Overview

+This project investigates the behavior of a coupled oscillator system, applying numerical methods to solve the system's equations of motion and perform Fourier analysis on the displacement data.
+The system consists of multiple coupled oscillators, and the study explores the frequency components of each oscillator’s motion through the Fourier transform.
+Additionally, the motion of the oscillators is visualized to observe their dynamic interactions over time.

+Key objectives include:

+- Simulating the motion of a coupled oscillator system with variable boundary conditions (fixed or free ends).
+- Performing Fourier transform analysis to extract the frequency-intensity spectrum of each oscillator's motion.
+- Visualizing the displacement of each oscillator over time, highlighting their dynamic behavior.

+Features:

+- Fourier Analysis: The project uses the Fourier transform to analyze the frequency components of the system's oscillators.
+- Oscillator Motion Visualization: In addition to Fourier analysis, the project provides plots showing the displacement of each oscillator over time.
+- Flexible Boundary Conditions: The system allows for different boundary conditions, such as fixed or free ends, affecting the oscillators' behavior.

+This project provides insights into the spectral properties of coupled oscillators, making it valuable for applications in mechanical systems, vibration analysis, and related fields.

 ### How It Works
 The system consists of n coupled oscillators (with 3 in this example).